University of Manchester: Post-merger (2004 to present)

-In August 2012, it was announced that the university's Faculty of Engineering and Physical Sciences had been chosen to be the "hub" location for a new BP International Centre for Advanced Materials, as part of a $100 million initiative to create industry-changing materials.
-The centre will be aimed at advancing fundamental understanding and use of materials across a variety of oil and gas industrial applications and will be modelled on a hub and spoke structure, with the hub located at Manchester, and the spokes based at the University of Cambridge, Imperial College London, and the University of Illinois at Urbana–Champaign.
+In August 2012, it was announced that the university's Faculty of Engineering and Physical Sciences had been chosen as the hub of a new BP International Centre for Advanced Materials, part of a $100 million initiative to develop industry‑changing materials.
+The centre was intended to advance the fundamental understanding and application of materials across a range of oil and gas industrial uses, and was to be organised around a hub‑and‑spoke model, with the hub located at Manchester and the spokes based at the University of Cambridge, Imperial College London and the University of Illinois at Urbana–Champaign.

-In 2020 the university saw a series of student rent strikes and protests in opposition to the university's handling of the COVID-19 pandemic, rent levels and living conditions in the university's halls of residence.
-The protests ended with a negotiated rent reduction.
+In 2020, the university experienced a series of student rent strikes and protests against its handling of the COVID‑19 pandemic, rent levels and living conditions in the halls of residence.
+The protests concluded with a negotiated reduction in rent.

-In 2023, a second rent strike and student protest in opposition to the university's rent price and living conditions in the halls of residence started.
-The protests included occupations, marches and student's withholding their rent in University accommodation.
-The university's response to the protests included using bailiffs to evict occupiers and taking disciplinary action against some occupiers.
-Despite outcry from the students, which included a referendum where 97% of students voted for the university to reduce rent prices, the following year the university continued to increase rent prices for its students.
-Some of the university-owned accommodation increased by up to 10% in rent price, compared to the previous year.
+In 2023, a second rent strike and student protest began, again opposing rent prices and living conditions in the halls of residence.
+The actions included occupations, marches and the withholding of rent by students in university accommodation.
+The university's response included deploying bailiffs to evict occupiers and bringing disciplinary proceedings against some of those involved.
+Despite a student outcry that included a referendum in which 97 per cent of participants voted for the university to lower rents, the university increased rent prices the following year.
+Some university‑owned accommodation rose in price by as much as 10 per cent compared with the previous year.